-Half of the GP practices in England will be randomly chosen and asked to immediately send out the Germ Defence website link to their patients in the Autumn of 2020.
-The other half of the practices will be contacted to send out the Germ Defence website link in February 2021.
+Half of the GP practices in England were randomly chosen and asked to send out the Germ Defence website link to their patients in the Autumn of 2020.
+The other half of the practices were contacted to send out the Germ Defence website link in March 2021.
 The researchers will examine the effects of the Germ Defence website on rates of respiratory infection (including coronavirus and seasonal flu), and whether it reduces healthcare use (including number of GP consultations, antibiotic prescriptions, and hospital admissions) in each of the two randomly assigned groups.

 GP practices will not be required to send the research team any information.
 After they have sent the unique website link to their patients, the researchers will know whether patients use the Germ Defence website from anonymous data produced by the website.
 The data will tell the research team if any patients from each practice have used the website but it will not record who these patients are.